rhitamam/my_portfolio/README.md

 - **Bayesian AB Testing, Inference, Dimensionality Reduction, Hypothesis Testing**: Skilled in advanced statistical tests and data analysis techniques.

 ## Data Analysis
-- **Data Acquisition, Cleaning & Visualization**: Expertise in the entire data handling pipeline from acquisition to visualization.
+- **Data Extraction, Cleaning & Visualization**: Expertise in the entire data handling pipeline from acquisition to visualization.
-- **Feature Engineering, Data Mining, Predictive Modeling**: Proficient in uncovering insights and making predictions from data.
+- **Feature Engineering, Data Mining**: Proficient in uncovering insights and manipulating data.
 - **Handling Unstructured Data**: Experienced in processing and analyzing data that is not in a predefined format.

 ## Interpersonal Skills